thefekete/geda-schattr/README.md

 usage:
 ------

+Download the `schattr` script file and put it somewhere in your path.

-To start, add any of the following attributes to your schematic:
+Then, add any of the following attributes to your schematic:

   * sheet-author
   * sheet-date